-During the audit period, XXXXXX College obtained authorizations to award federal student financial aid funds of \$XXXXXX in the Pell Grant Program, \$XXXXXX in the Supplemental Educational Opportunity Grant Program, \$XXXXXXX in the College Work-Study Program, and \$XXXXX in the Perkins Student Loan Program.
+During the audit period, XXXXXX College obtained authorizations to award federal student financial aid funds of \$XXXXXX in the Pell Grant Program, \$XXXXX in the Supplemental Educational Opportunity Grant Program, \$XXXXXXX in the College Work-Study Program, and \$XXXXXX in the Perkins Student Loan Program.

-During the audit period, XXXXXX College was authorized to award Colorado student financial aid funds of \$XXXXXX in the CLEAP & SLEAP Programs, \$XXXXXX in the Colorado Need-based Grant Program, \$XXXXXX in the Colorado Merit Program, \$XXXXXX in Loan Match, \$XXXXXX in Governor's Opportunity Scholarship, \$XXXXX in Colorado Work Study, and \$XXXXXX in Colorado Nursing Scholarship.
+During the audit period, XXXXXX College was authorized to award Colorado student financial aid funds of \$XXXXXX in the CLEAP & SLEAP Programs, \$XXXXXX in the Colorado Need-based Grant Program, \$XXXXXX in the Colorado Merit Program, \$XXXXXX in Loan Match, \$XXXXXX in Governor's Opportunity Scholarship, \$XXXXX in Colorado Work Study, \$XXXXXX in Pre-Collegiate Grant Aid, and \$XXXXXXX in Colorado Nursing Scholarship.

-STATE OF COLORADO STATE -FUNDED STUDENT ASSISTANCE PROGRAMS FOR THE YEARS ENDED JUNE 30, 2004 AND 2005
+[name of college] STATE OF COLORADO STATE-FUNDED STUDENT ASSISTANCE PROGRAMS FOR THE YEARS ENDED JUNE 30, 2008 AND 2009 REPORT SUMMARY

-REPORT SUMMARY